mqjinwon/muse/README.md

 The `muse` package provides a ROS node and utilities for estimating the state of a quadruped robot using sensor data.
 It includes algorithms for state estimation, sensor fusion, and filtering.

 This first version of the code provides a proprioceptive state estimator for quadruped robots.
-The necessary inputs are imu measurements, joint states, and the force exerted on the feet.
+The necessary inputs are
+- **imu measurements**
+- **joint states**
+- **force exerted on the feet**

-Additional code to fuse exteroceptive measurements code will be available soon!
+Additional code to fuse exteroceptive measurements will be available soon!
 TODO list at the end of the page
 </h2>